lsst-ts/observatory-ops-docs/AuxTel/Troubleshooting/ATCS/ATMount-fails-move.rst

 Overview
 ========

-..
-In one or two sentences, explain when this troubleshooting procedure needs to be used.
-Describe the symptoms that the user sees to use this procedure.

 This troubleshooting procedure is necessary when the AuxTel mount experiences a failure to move, specifically due to the **azimuth max velocity error exceeded**.
 Users will observe the telescope remaining stuck with ATMCS reporting the fault.